OfficeDev/office-js-docs-pr/docs/outlook/insert-data-in-the-body.md

 });

-// Prepend data to the body of the item being composed. function prependItemBody() {
+// Prepends data to the body of the item being composed. function prependItemBody() {
     // Identify the body type of the mail item. item.body.getTypeAsync((asyncResult) => {